Oil gains and US stock futures, Asian shares slip after US strikes Iran nuclear sites

-Investors were watching to see how Iran reacts, analysts said, while the U.S. military’s strike on three Iranian sites raised urgent questions about what remains of Tehran’s nuclear program.
+The big question is what Iran will do, analysts said, while the U.S. military's strike on three Iranian sites raised urgent questions about what remains of Tehran's nuclear program.

 "I believe what we are thinking is or the thinking is that it is going to be a short conflict.
 The one big hit by the Americans will be effective and then we’ll get back to sort of business as usual, in which case there is no need for an immediate, panicky type of reaction,” said Neil Newman, managing director of Atris Advisory Japan.

-The attacks Saturday raised the stakes in the war between Israel and Iran, and futures for the S&P 500 and the Dow Jones Industrial Average slipped 0.3%, while Nasdaq futures fell 0.5%.
+The attacks Saturday raised the stakes in the war between Israel and Iran, and the futures for the S&P 500 and the Dow Jones Industrial Average slipped 0.3%.
+The Nasdaq future contract fell 0.5%.
 Treasury yields were little changed.

 The conflict began with an Israeli attack against Iran on June 13 that sent oil prices yo-yoing and rattled other markets.